bdastur/notes/aws/readme.md

 * User accounts in Simple AD can also access AWS applications, like AWS Workspaces, WorkDocs and WorkMail.
 * They can also use IAM roles to access console and manage AWS resources.
-* Provides daily automated shapshots.
+* Provides daily automated snapshots.
 * You can setup trust relationships between simple AD and other AD domains.
 * Features not supported: DNS dynamic update, schema extensions, MFA, communication over LDAP, AD cmdlets and transfer of flexible Single-Master